 Registering a death

 Any death which happens in Scotland must be registered within 8 days.
-You must do this in person at any registration office in Scotland.

 Who can register